 - Med/Surg visiting hours are 8:00 am until 8:00 pm.

 While we are committed to providing a family-centered care environment, right now limiting visitors is in the best interest of our patients, staff, family, friends, and our community.
 These visitor guidelines are subject to change as necessary.

 Patients and Visitors Asked to Wear Masks for Medical Appointments

-In order to reduce the risk of transmission of COVID-19, Pella Regional Health Center and its family of medical clinics located in Pella, Knoxville, Ottumwa, and Prairie City will ask patients over the age of two to wear a fabric mask or homemade face covering to any medical appointment, effective Thursday, April 30.
+In order to reduce the risk of transmission of COVID-19, Pella Regional Health Center and its family of medical clinics located in Pella, Knoxville, Ottumwa, and Prairie City will ask patients over the age of two to wear a fabric mask or homemade face covering to any medical appointment and go through a screening process at the door.
 If patients do not have face coverings or fabric masks one will be provided by Pella Regional for use during the visit.